NetworkCommons/sig0namectl/README.md

 ## 💾 Install

 No system install yet.
-Clone this git repository use use from working directory.
+Clone this git repository and use from working directory.

 ## 🎮 Quick start